Financial Samurai

 Read The Timeshare Contract Carefully

 Timeshare contracts are written to be very iron-clad.
-It can be extremely difficult to get out of.
+They can be extremely difficult to get out of.
 It is often joked about that even death will not get rid of your timeshare as it will pass on to your heirs.
-On top of very long term contracts timeshares also involve something called maintenance fees and special assessments.
-Every timeshare has received some sort of maintenance fee.
-It is basically the cost of ownership once the initial purchase price is paid off.

-On top of the maintenance fees you may be charged a special assessment for any unexpected damages.
-All these fees add up.
+All these fees can quickly add up.
 Be careful.
 Ask what these fees are if you must buy a timeshare.

 Solutions To Getting Out Of A Timeshare Contract